Skip to main content

 1. Test the VPN Connection:

-Use curl or wget from within a containe using the VPN to check the external IP address.
-The external IP address should be different than your local IP, and it should match the VPN server’s IP.
+Run curl or wget from inside a container on the VPN and check the external IP.
+It should differ from your local IP and match the VPN server’s.

 docker exec -it <container-name> curl ifconfig.me